silentkiller18/HangMan-Project-Using-Java/README.md

 Credits:

-This project was created with passion by Adarsh Raj and is open-source under the [License Type].
+This project was created with passion by Adarsh Raj and is open-source under the MIT License.
 Feel free to contribute, suggest improvements, or report issues on the GitHub repository.

 Let the guessing begin! 🎩🔤